Bemmu/wirecard_email_parser/README.md

 settlement note / balance note describes a remittance of money to your bank account and it is comprised of several invoices bundled together.

+## Assumptions made

 I wrote this purely for my own use, so there is **no guarantee that it will work for you**.
 In particular I assumed that credit cards are charged in USD but remittances are made in EUR.
 If this is not the case the parser will most likely break.

 Another assumption is that in a settlement note your Business Case must include the word "WDB".
+The Python version I used was 2.7.8.

 ## Structure